WhatsApp/stickers/iOS/README.md

 ```
 stickerPack.sendToWhatsApp { completed in
 // Called when the sticker pack has been wrapped in a form that WhatsApp
-// can read and right before it's about to be sent to the WhatsApp app //opens.
+// can read and WhatsApp is about to open.
 }
 ```